 NOTE: You should be concerned if your child experiences these symptoms: persistent/continued vomiting, diarrhea or coughing.
 Call IPC right away at 1-800-222-1222.

-Minimally toxic in small amounts such as a taste or lick.
+Cosmetics are minimally toxic in small amounts such as a taste or lick.
 This may cause mild irritation to the stomach/intestines.
-Other cosmetic items such as, but not limited to, hair color/dye, semi-permanent pigments (such as eyeliner "tattooing" or eyelash tinting) are not included in this minimally toxic category.
+Other cosmetic items such as, but not limited to, hair color or dye, semi-permanent pigments (such as eyeliner "tattooing" or eyelash tinting) may be more toxic than other cosmetics.
+If your child ate any of these items, call IPC at 1-800-222-1222.

 If your child has gotten this substance in his or her eyes, please view our eye exposure information.